-“They're good friends, like laughing and they're already joking between them ahead the City v Barça clash.
+"They're good friends, like laughing and they're already joking between them ahead of the City v Barca clash.

 "We will see two great games.
-I don't know if I will visit Messi's home, but I will go to hotel for sure to say hello to him"
+I don't know if I will visit Messi's home, but I will go to the hotel for sure to say hello to him."

-Aguero’s father is also confident Manuel Pellegrini’s side can knock Barca out of the competition and has warned Tata Martino’s outfit to be wary of the Premier League side.
+Aguero's father is also confident Manuel Pellegrini's side can knock Barca out of the competition and has warned Gerardo Martino's outfit to be wary of the Premier League side.

 "I think it will be a 2-0 in England and at least a 0-1 in Barcelona," he added.
 "I love Messi so much, but I want my son's team to win.
 It's a pity both Barca and City are facing each other so soon.